Frequently Asked

 01. Where is your therapy practice located?

-We have two office locations in Pasadena and Northeast Los Angeles (Highland Park), California.
+We have three office locations in Pasadena, Northeast Los Angeles (Highland Park), and Koreatown Mid City Los Angeles in California.
+We have a pending office in Seattle, Washington as well.

 02. Where do you park?